…The Journey Begins with a Humble Step Downward…

-This particular format are for those who have already left the fictional entertainments and beliefs yet desperately need an outlet to help with the transition.
+This particular format is for those who have already started a transition from the fictional entertainments and beliefs yet still need an outlet to help guide them along.
 This can also be a compliment resource for those currently watching the Original Series.

 The manuscript swiftly digs deep into themes brought up in the series, yet presents them more as a continual message specifically for daily reflection (hence its journalistic appearance).
 It can be printed as a hard copy as well as viewed through various devices.